Close

 You can request assignment to an Army Special Forces unit when you first enlist.
 A recommendation to attend the Special Operations Preparation Course depends on your ASVAB results and how you perform during basic and advanced individual training.

 You can also join after you enlist or become an officer.
 You’ll generally need three years of honorable service before qualifying.
+Here’s what Army soldiers can expect from a career as a member of one of these special forces units.

-Marine Corps and Navy special operations forces: Raiders, Force RECON and SEAL teams
+Marine Corps and Navy special operations forces

-First, the Marine Corps has two primary special operations forces: the Marine Raiders and the Force RECON units.
+The Marine Corps has two primary special operations forces: the Marine Raiders and the Force RECON units.
 As part of the Special Operations Command, the Marine Raiders run small lethal teams to eliminate targets.
 Force RECON units are run by the Marine Expeditionary Force commander, and their primary goal is information gathering in dangerous territory.

 To join either the Raiders or the Force RECON units, Marines usually need to: